Titan A/S

 Titan A/S was a Danish machine factory and iron foundry founded by merger of two older companies in 1897 and based at Tagensvej 86 in the Nørrebro district of Copenhagen, Denmark.
 It occupied the entire site between the streets Tagensvej, Hermodsgade, Titangade, Sigurdsgade and Rådmandsgade.
-It merged with Odense-based Thriege in 19687 under the name Thriege-Titan.
+It merged with Odense-based Thriege in 1965 under the name Thriege-Titan.
 The merged company is now called T-T Electric and is headquartered in France.

 History

 Koefoed & Hauberg

 H. Rudolph Koefoed (1828-1915) established a machine factory in 1856 which was converted into a limited company (aktieselskab) in 1883.
 The company was in 1888 merged with S.C.
 Haubergs Maskinfabrik, a machine factory started on Tagensvej by Sophus Christoper Hauberg in 1885, under the name A/S Koefoed & Hauberg.
 Both factory sites were continued with Hauberg as the managing director.

 Marstrand, Helweg & Co.

 Poul Marstrand (1851-1902) established another machine factory in 1875.
 It was in 1880 merged with a company founded by Regner Helweg (1861-1932) under the name Marstrand, Helweg & Co.
 The company was located at Vesterfælledvej 32.
 It developed into a leading manufacturer of lifts and electric cranes.
 It attracted media attention for producing the lift for the Tuborg Bottle at the 1888 Nordic Exhibition in Copenhagen and again in 1894 when it delivered electrical lifts for Magasin du Nord's building on Kongens Nytorv.
-The electric motors for the lifts were initially imported but the company was from the late 1890s able to produced them on its own factory.
+The electric motors for the lifts were initially imported but from the late 1890s on the company was able to produce them at its own factory.